 //--------------Support for IEventDispatcher--------------//

-private var _ed:EventDispatcher;
+private var _ed:EventDispatcher;public

 function addEventListener(type:String, listener:Function,